CyberInnovationHub-NLD/OpenSourceDataDiode/docs/design_choices.md

 * A Kafka producer that sends data to a Kafka server

 # OSDD Process model
 Earlier several software components were identified that form an ingress or egress proxy.
 The next question to answer is how to run these components.
-The next question to answer is how to run these components.
 Do they run on different machines?
 Do they run in separate processes or as threads in a single process?

 There are three major choices that influence the answer to these questions:
 1. The wish to deploy the OSDD on low-level hardware on a single machine